boydx/weather-stations/README.md

 # National Park weather data

-A collection of Bash shell scripts to scrape/collect weather data, web camera images, radar imagery, satellite views, etc. to display current weather information, time-lapse animations, and create an archive of weather observations.
+A collection of Bash shell and Python scripts to scrape/collect weather data, web camera images, radar imagery, satellite views, etc. to display current weather information, time-lapse animations, and create an archive of weather observations.
+The goal of this project is to maintain a library of recent weather imagery focused on Kentucky and south-central region of Appalachia.

 ## Prerequisites